ceifeirocv/manager-bar-api/README.md

 The Leapcell deployment includes the following features:

-1. **Automatic Database Migrations**: The `db:migrate` command is run during the build process to ensure the database schema is up to date in a safe, versioned manner.
+1. **Automatic Database Migrations**: The `db:migrate` command is run during the build process to apply the existing migrations to the database, ensuring the schema is up to date in a safe, versioned manner.

 2. **Database Setup Check**: Before starting the server, the database setup script is run to ensure the database exists and is accessible.